 Private-sphere environmentalism refers simply to green consumers in the home and personal field.
 (Stern, 2000).

-Lastly, other environmentally significant behaviours refer to individuals who have a positive impact on the environment even if though other behaviours, such as a worker can influence pro-environmental actions of the organization to which he/she belongs (Stern, 2000).
+Lastly, other environmentally significant behaviours refer to individuals who positively impact the environment even if other behaviours, such as a worker, can influence pro-environmental actions of the organization to which he/she belongs (Stern, 2000).

 Factors influencing Pro-environmental Behaviour

 Sociologists suggest that pro-environmental behaviour is not only motivated by environmental attitudes (Stern, 2000).
 There are also psychological, social, and economic factors that can influence and mitigate behaviour (Whitmarsh & O’Neill, 2010).
-We can organize these factors into three main groups: internal, external factors, and again, socio-demographic.
+We can organize these factors into three main groups: internal, external factors, and again, sociodemographic.

 Internal Factors